rynomad/CCNx-Federated-Wiki-Prototype/ReadMe.md

+This is the prototype build of CCNx Federated Wiki.
+If you are using chrome 25+, you can test drive the prototype at leela.rosewiki.org

-Content Centric Wiki Goals
+CCNx Federated Wiki Goals
 ==========================

-Content Centric Wiki is a port of Ward Cunninghams Smallest Federated Wiki, modified to federate via Content Centric Networking via NDN-js.
+CCNx Federated Wiki is a port of Ward Cunninghams Smallest Federated Wiki, modified to federate via Content Centric Networking via NDN-js.
 The concept has proven to be workable, though it will be some time before it is useable.
 This is the first of many projects envisioned to run over Nei.ghbor.Net, a cooperatively administered, globaly scaled, locally-focused CCN network...

 We imagine two components: